ezraroi/Human-AI-Collab/output/manuscript_sections.md

 Thus, alpha-function is the *core metabolic engine* of psychological transformation.
 ## 3.3 The ZPD in the Third Intelligence System
 Vygotsky’s Zone of Proximal Development (ZPD) is the workable subset of the pre-existing \|D–C\| relation—the optimal window of experienced tension between Difficulty (D) and Capacity (C) that becomes available when scaffolding is present.
-In classical development, the **More Knowledgeable Other (MKO)** temporarily performs cognitive work the learner cannot yet perform, even functioning at times as a temporary scaffold for meaning-making when the learner cannot yet process experience independently.
+In classical development, the More Knowledgeable Other (MKO) provides task-specific guidance the learner cannot yet generate independently, functioning as temporary scaffolding within the ZPD.
 However, the architecture of the **Third Intelligence** is fundamentally different:
 - Adult users already possess an alpha-function.
 - The system is not a substitute processor.
 - It is a **catalyst** that repeatedly activates the user’s own alpha-function.

 In the Tetrad:
-- AI provides functional alterity — the turn-by-turn structured difference that preserves productive tension as the \|D–C\| relation is encountered inside the ZPD.
+- AI provides functional alterity — the turn-by-turn structured difference through its technical scaffolding (Sₜ) that preserves productive epistemic tension as the \|D–C\| relation is encountered inside the ZPD.
 - The Journal serves as an external substrate for continuity — a place where metabolized alpha-elements are captured through writing.
 - **The Human** provides the emotional substrate (Sₑ), functioning as the container that makes this metabolic work tolerable.